 The scaling approach that has been the technological mainstay of the semiconductor industry for the last 30 years is beginning to face limits to continued miniaturization with commensurate performance enhancement.
-Prof. Saraswat has been working on new and innovative materials, structures, and process technology of silicon, germanium and III-V devices and interconnects for VLSI and nanoelectronics.
-Areas of his current interest are: new device structures to continue scaling MOS transistors, 3-dimentional ICs with multiple layers of heterogeneous devices, metal and optical interconnections and high efficiency and low cost solar cells.
+Prof. Saraswat has been working on new and innovative materials, structures, and process technology of semiconductor devices and interconnects for VLSI and nanoelectronics.
+Areas of his current interest are: new device structures and materials to improve solar cell efficiency and lower cost, continue scaling MOS transistors to nanometer regime, 3-dimentional ICs with multiple layers of heterogeneous devices, and optical interconnections.

 CURRENT MAJOR PROJECTS: